 Industry Analysis & Industry Trends

 The Tobacco Product Manufacturing industry is under fire.
-Since the 1960s, smoking rates in the United Kingdom have fallen from over 50.0% to 20.0% in 2011 as people became aware of the link between smoking and diseases such as cancer.
+Since the 1960s, smoking rates in the United Kingdom have fallen from over 50% to 20% in 2011 as people have become aware of the link between smoking and diseases such as cancer.
 Although the price of tobacco products is relatively static, there have been some rises, which have also contributed towards the decline in smoking rates.
-The price rises have also led to a shift away from premium brands towards economy brands.
+The price rises have led to a shift away from premium brands towards economy brands.
 For instance, demand for roll-your-own cigarettes has increased at the expense of filter cigarettes.

 Government measures designed to reduce smoking rates have added to the negative press surrounding health-related smoking risks and contributed to declining smoking rates... purchase to read more